tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 ## Migrating from v1alpha1 to v1alpha2

-Given the relative immaturity of the Tinkerbell API we will not provide any migration tooling from `v1alpha1` to `v1alpha2`.
-Users will be required to manually convert `Hardware` and `Template` resources. `Workflow` resources are considered ephemeral and can generally be deleted.
+We will provide a basic utility for converting v1alpha1 `Hardware` and `Template` resources to the v1alpha2 version.
+For fields that cannot be represented in the v1alpha2 API the data will be dropped.

+`Workflow`s are considered ephemeral and should be recreated by the end user.

 ## Rationale